EXAGLOBAL/BurnCoinWallet/README.md

 You can find BurnCoind file in the same directory.
-Copy it wherever you want. e.g, 'copy BurnCoind /usr/bin/'
+Copy it to wherever you want. e.g, 'cp BurnCoind /usr/bin/'

 ## 3. Build - Windows QT
 You can build it with QT.
 As one example,